Mark-Seaman/Shrinking-World-Pubs/sweng/Pub/m3/lesson/Lesson_9.md

 # Lesson 9 - Milestone 3 - Requirements

-## Agile Software Engineering
+## Agile Software History

 Agile software development is a modern approach to software development that prioritizes flexibility, collaboration, and customer satisfaction.
 It emerged as a response to the limitations of traditional software development methodologies, such as the Waterfall model, which often led to lengthy and rigid development processes.
 The history of Agile software development and its principles can be summarized as follows:

-**History of Agile Software Development:**

-1. **1970s-1980s:** The roots of Agile can be traced back to various software development methodologies developed during this period, including Rapid Application Development (RAD), Scrum, and various iterative and incremental approaches.
+**1970s-1980s:** The roots of Agile can be traced back to various software development methodologies developed during this period, including Rapid Application Development (RAD), Scrum, and various iterative and incremental approaches.
 These methodologies emphasized faster development cycles and customer involvement.

-2. **1990s:** The Agile movement gained momentum in the 1990s, with notable events and publications:
+**1990s:** The Agile movement gained momentum in the 1990s, with notable events and publications:

    - **DSDM (Dynamic Systems Development Method)** was introduced in 1994, focusing on iterative and incremental development.